ozgio/srv/README.md

 "srv" supports TLS (https) connections and comes with a self signed TLS cerificate generator based on [a generator](1) in golang respository

-Only tested on Linux but releases page have builds on much more system and architecture go supports.
+Only tested on Linux but releases page have builds on different systems and architectures that go supports.

 Note that this command should not be used in production.